David

 Thermals.
 Socks.
 Charger.
 Gloves.
 He mentally checked off the list as he unpacked, neatly folding each item and sliding it into its designated spot.
 He didn’t bring much back from their short break.
 Just a little warmth for the cold ahead.

 His dorm room, much like the way he moved through life, was quiet, clean, and refined.
-His bed, gray sheets, layered perfectly under a slate-blue comforter.
-A pigeon-blue bed rest pillow sat on his bed, against the wall.
+His bed had gray sheets layered perfectly beneath a slate-blue comforter.
+A pigeon-blue bed rest pillow sat on his bed against the wall.

 His closet?
 Even though it was tiny, it was color-coded.
 Shoes aligned toe-first.
 Jeans hung evenly on pant hangers.